arsyiadlani/Covid-19-Poverty-Impact-Exploratory-Data-Analysis/README.md

 ## Solutions and Recommendations

-We implemented the clustering method to group regions in West Java based on the severity of poverty, unemployment and MSMEs due to the pandemic and we found that there were 4 main regional clusters in West Java.
+We implemented clustering method to group regions in West Java based on the severity of poverty, unemployment and MSMEs due to the pandemic and we found that there were 4 main regional clusters in West Java.
 From the results of further analysis on the characteristics of each cluster, the following government policy recommendations can be formulated:

 - Culinary business empowerment for the community in the cluster 2 regions:
 Empowerment in the form of mentoring and counseling of culinary businesses to the community is carried out to cluster 2 areas which include Sukabumi City, Cirebon City, Cimahi City, Bogor City, Purwakarta Regency, Kuningan Regency, and Sumedang Regency which are considered to have a high poverty rate and a low number of SMEs.